-Caprice no. 7 is packed with all kinds of technical delights - if you prefer to call them that!
-Portato, beriolage, double stops, double-stop TRILLS, they're all here.
+Caprice no. 7 is packed with a variety of technical delights.
+Portato, bariolage, double stops, double-stop trills, they're all here.

 Campagnoli is kind at the introduction (mm.
 1-8), giving a tempo giusto marking for the section which is solely a study in the portato bow stroke.
 I thought it was also nice of him to use a scalar pattern, rather than something more elaborate.
 However, you may find that there is only a finite tempo range in which you prefer to play this stroke.
 That was certainly the case for me.
 It's similar to spiccato, in that if you play too slowly it simply won't work.

 The "aria" of this caprice starts at m.
 9. The first time I read this, it felt manageable until I hit a wall with the double-stop trill at m.
 21. The challenge lies more in the fact that in first position, with a B-flat in the first finger and A natural in the fourth finger, one has to extend as far as humanly possible just to get this in tune.
 Especially on a 16.5" viola!
 This left-hand contortion is something I experienced regularly in Berio's Sequenza VI for Viola as well.
 It helps to think of your second and third fingers as the balance points for your left hand.
 The first finger will extend back, and the fourth forward.
 If you base your hand off of the first finger here, you will have limited flexibility.

 How to practice the double-stop trills?
 Lots of rhythms.
 It's the only way.

 Another challenge was measures 34-38 where the thirds oscillate quickly.
 My fingers encountered coordination problems that I didn't know I had.
 Again, rhythms helped immensely here.
 And lots of patience!